rkuttan/carnatic-api/README.md

 # carnatic-api
 API's for carnatic music

-Running as a docker container
+# Running as a docker container
 docker run -d -p 80:3000 carnatic-api

+# Running as a compose
+docker-compose up -d